 The AFEPA summer school is one of the highlights of the programme.
-Every year in late July/early August all participants in the AFEPA programme meet at one of the partner universities (see the dropdown menu for information on the previous four summer schools) for the two-week event.
+Every year in July/August all participants in the AFEPA programme meet at one of the partner universities for the AFEPA summer school.
 For all students this is the only occasion to meet all other students and academics involved in the programme, as due to the fact that students spend their two years in the programme at different universities, many of them do not meet on other occasions.
-It is always a very international atmosphere.

 |2018||Rende, Italy||Quasi-experimental methods in agricultural, food and environmental policy analysis (July 16-20, 2018)